 Want chocolate cake, no waiting?
-Satisfy that insistent cake craving with a Chocolate Microwave Mug Cake, no eggs needed.
-It's chocolate goodness in a snap!
+Whip up a Microwave Chocolate Mug Cake, no eggs or dairy.
+It's singe serving chocolate goodness in a snap!

-I don’t even want to wait the 35-40 minutes it takes to bake a cake, or have leftovers to get stale.
+I don’t even want to wait the 35 to 40 minutes it takes to bake a cake, or have leftovers to get stale.
 Not even something as easy as Kahlua Cake will fit the bill.

 (Wait, did you say microwave?)

 Yes, you can bake a microwave chocolate cake in a coffee mug, and in five minutes you’ll have a something ready to quell that insistent cake monster.

 Well, maybe add a couple of minutes to let your mug cake cool, but that’s just the time it takes to wash the one bowl you need for the batter before digging in.

 And did I mention you don't need eggs for this chocolate mug cake recipe?
 This cake is dairy-free and vegan to boot.

 Just a few pantry ingredients are all that's required.